Become an NRA or SAFTEA Firearms Instructor

 - Shortening or changing the course work or presentations

 - Criminal convictions

-- Actions which brings discredit to the SAFTD or its programs.
+- Actions which brings discredit the SAFTEA or its programs.

 Complaints will follow this chain of command.

-If you see a SAFTD instructor violating any of our rules that would jeopardize the safety of a student or the quality of any SAFTD courses contact your State MI.
+If you see a SAFTEA instructor violating any of our rules that would jeopardize the safety of a student or the quality of any SAFTEA courses contact your State MI.
 You must complete the required paperwork and sign it.

 Continuing Education & Training